California Court Records

 Contesting a California Traffic Ticket

-You can contest a ticket in Traffic Court only if you believe you have not committed a traffic violation and/or can prove you were wrongly issued a ticket.
-While you do not have to hire an attorney for a Traffic Court case, having one can help you understand the state's traffic laws and save you time and money during the trial.
+You may contest a ticket in Traffic Court only if you believe you have not committed a traffic violation and/or prove you were wrongly issued a ticket.
+While you do not have to hire an attorney for a Traffic Court case, having one may help you understand the state's traffic laws and save you time and money during the trial.

 All of these options require that you post the bail amount on your Courtesy Violation Information Notice (a document mailed to your address 2—3 weeks after getting a ticket).